World Language Teachers Are NOT Translators or Interpreters

 Don’t let anyone make you feel like you’re not good enough at Spanish because you say no to translating or interpreting.

-I’m going to say that one more time, because I think it’s really important that it sink in: Don’t let anyone make you feel like you’re not good enough at Spanish because you say no to translating or interpreting.
+I’m going to say that one more time, because I think it’s really important that it sink in: Don’t let anyone make you feel like you’re not good enough at Spanish because you say no, world language teachers are not translators or interpreters, and saying no doesn’t make you less qualified.

 For another way to think about it – I wouldn’t step into a medical office and try to explain someone’s diagnosis (in English OR Spanish!) because that’s just not my expertise and I’m certainly not trained in medical care.
 Maybe you feel the same way?